tillmanj/eatingasturias/culture/landscape/built-environment/casería.md

 A casería usually encompasses the following buildings and spaces:

-- a [farmhouse](https://eatingasturias.com/index.php?title=Casa_Campesina&action=edit&redlink=1 "Casa Campesina (page does not exist)") - usually of two floors, and containing an attic and/or a _corredor_; a (sometimes enclosed) windowed porch used to dry fruits, hang corn, or put out the washing.
+- a farmhouse - usually of two floors, and containing an attic and/or a _corredor_; a (sometimes enclosed) windowed porch used to dry fruits, hang corn, or put out the washing.
 - an _antoxana_ or _quintana_, a walled or fenced patio immediately outside the front door of the house.
-- an _[hórreo](https://eatingasturias.com/wiki/H%C3%B3rreo "Hórreo")_ or _panera -_ a granary and storehouse for dried foods, designed to guard against humidity and rodents.
+- an _hórreo_ or _panera -_ a granary and storehouse for dried foods, designed to guard against humidity and rodents.
 Commonly the space below the hórreo is used to store farm implements and larger tools.
 - a stable (_cuadra_), with or without a hayloft (_payar_).
-- an apple orchard (_pumarada_) and possibly other orchards.
+- an apple orchard ([_pumarada_](/culture/landscape/built-environment/pumarada.html)) and possibly other orchards.
 - one or more vegetable gardens (_huerto_ or _güertu_),[^7] normally placed close to the house, and planted with the various fruits and vegetables the family eats daily.
 - one or more fields (_güerta_ or _tierres_) - Large fields planted with what we would call "field crops" in English: beans, cereals, potatoes, etc...
 - one or more pastures (_praos_) - for grazing livestock.